bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 ### 🤦 gahwtfkinshii

 * All that stuff above; Murphy's law applies at scale.
 * Diversity is frustration, freedom is toil, disk is in pieces.
+I love big data.
 * The folks at Canonical helpfully minimize their cloud images, so `man` is replaced with a shell script that prints out a message telling you to run unminimize.
 And its exit code is... wait for it... `0`.
   So I had to build everything again.
 And again, and again, for other reasons.
 But that one time it was their fault.
 And mine.
 But also theirs.
-* I filtered by line count on the outputs, and some commands just output a load of noise without any line breaks.
+* I filtered by line count on the outputs, and some commands just output a load of noise without any line breaks, so had to filter them again rather than wait another 3 hours.

 #### Links